SlawekMaciejewski/turtle-crossing/README.md

-# THE PONG GAME
+# THE TURTLE CROSSING GAME
-The old the Pong game from Atari using GUI from Turtle graphics.

 - The code was written to use documentations https://docs.python.org/3/library/turtle.html
-- In this case, I was learning animation and OOP.
+- In this case, I was learning GUI, animation and OOP.

 ## Keys
 - Control the paddle by using: